DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### 5. Apply for your visa

-You will need a visa or immigration status allowing you to study (or work, for salaried courses) in England.
+When you have been accepted on to a teacher training course, you will be able to apply for a visa or immigration status allowing you to study (or work, for salaried courses) in England.

 <div class="inset">
   <h4>Already living in the UK?</h4>